QCaudron/repeater_roundabout/repeaters.md

 interfere** with the repeater's normal operation, including regular nets.
 If someone on the repeater asks you to hold off on making contacts, please come back later.

+For 2025, we have an increasing number of narrowband FM repeaters as Western Washington transitions to narrowband on 2m and 70cm.
+There are also some mixed mode digital and analog repeaters.
+If you hear digital traffic, don't interrupt.
+But, feel free to come back later and make analog contacts when the repeater is not busy.

 Get started by [programming your radio](/files), and check out the repeaters' locations on the [repeater map](/map).